kyu-h/NSR_CryptoExpert_Training_4th_Blockcipher/README.md

 <hr>
 OS: Window
 Compiler: MinGW
-IDE: Eclipse or CLion or CodeBlocks(Only for main code test)
+IDE: Eclipse or CLion or CodeBlocks(Only for simple main code test)